careloop-labs/firmware/README.md

 # CareLoop Firmware

 Zephyr-based firmware for the CareLoop wearable (nRF52840).

-The repository is now flat — the former `v0/` tree was lifted into the root to simplify builds and tooling.
+# Important Information

+This firmware is experimental and incomplete.
+It is published for documentation and learning; the primary goal of this version was to explore and prototype.

 ## Quick start